Omenaa Mensah: Philanthropic activities

 In May 2014, she founded the "Omenaa Foundation", of which she is the President.
 In April 2017, at the initiative of the Foundation, the construction of a school for Ghanaian children, in Tema, Ghana, began.
+In 2026, her international philanthropic activity and Polish-Ghanaian background were profiled by Forbes.
 Funds for this investment, as well as for other charitable activities of the foundation, are collected using tailor-made CSR projects and a number of projects with the involvement of Polish stars.
 She was also involved in the development of the education of Polish children from children's homes, organizing an action aimed at transferring the computer equipment necessary for remote learning for the occupants of children's homes during the COVID-19 pandemic.
 As part of the foundation, she also works to promote tolerance, acceptance and respect for other people.
 She is the initiator and producer of the charity performance: Czarno to widzę, czyli wymieszani, posortowani [Odds are not good, i.e. mixed, sorted], whose premiere took place in January 2020.
 In 2022, she became the vice-president of the "Rafał Brzoska Foundation", the goal of which is to provide financial and mentoring support for young talented people from poor rural areas.

 In 2022, together with Rafał Brzoska, they organized "Convoys of Polish Hearts", the largest private transports of humanitarian aid for the civilian population in war-torn Ukraine.
 In April 2022, an ambulance and several trucks with basic necessities were sent to the hospital in Rivne, and at the end of the month, 34 train car wagons filled with, among other items, food, medicines and hygiene products, went to Kharkiv.
 Logistics was organized in cooperation with the Government Agency for Strategic Reserves.
 Omenaa Mensah and Rafał Brzoska also created the "RiO Edu Centrum" in Warsaw, the aim of which is to support women and children fleeing the war in building a new life away from home, in a different environment and culture.
 The Centre provides day legal care, medical and professional activation, intensive Polish language learning and care for pre-school children.

-In 2022, together with Rafał Brzoska, she organized the "Great Charity Auction: Top Charity 2022".
-During the event, PLN 4,290,000 was collected, which was then doubled by Rafał Brzoska, announcing that the amount added by him would fund the account of the newly opened "Rafał Brzoska Foundation".
-Amma Omenaa Mensah became its vice president.

-For her charity work in 2020, she was awarded the Honorary Plebiscite Award "Charity Stars", and also took second place in the "Business Woman 2020 – Social Activities" category in the "100 Women in Business” plebiscite organized by Puls Biznesu.
-For her charity work, she was also awarded the "Superstar of the Galaxy" in 2021.
+TOP CHARITY

+Alongside her husband, Rafał Brzoska, she co-founded the "Top Charity" Grand Auction.
+During these annual events, funds raised from donors and participants are personally matched by Brzoska.

+The amounts raised from previous auctions are: